ipums/ipums.github.io/_posts/2017-01-27-Python-Powered-Excel-Macros.md

 # But wait!
 There's more!
 -------------------

-We've described a lot here, but there are more topics to cover in future posts.
-Here's a teaser:
+I've described a lot here, but there are more topics to cover in future posts.
+Here's some teasers:

 * Python environment support with conda and conda-build